2 major types of touch screens:

 - The touch position is detected by measuring the change in voltage upon contact.

-- And the dot spacers between the upper and lower ITO electrodes are to prevent short-circuiting between the electrodes when no input is made.
+- The dot spacers between the upper and lower ITO electrodes are to prevent short-circuiting between the electrodes when no input is made.

 Capacitive Touchscreen vs. Resistive Touchscreen